Cucuteni–Trypillia culture: Diet

 The Cucuteni–Trypillia culture was a society of subsistence farmers.
-Cultivating the soil (using an ard or scratch plough), harvesting crops and tending livestock was probably the main occupation for most people.
+Cultivating the soil with an ard or scratch plough, harvesting crops and tending livestock was probably the main occupation for most people.
 Typically for a Neolithic culture, the majority of their diet consisted of cereal grains.
 They cultivated club wheat, oats, rye, proso millet, barley and hemp, which were probably ground and baked as unleavened bread in clay ovens or on heated stones in the home.
-They also grew peas and beans, apricot, cherry plum and wine grapes – though there is no solid evidence that they actually made wine.
-There is also evidence that they may have kept bees.
+They grew peas and beans, apricot, cherry plum and wine grapes – though there is no solid evidence that they actually made wine.
+There is evidence that they may have kept bees.

 The inhabitants of the large settlements had an almost entirely vegetarian diet, with meat making up only 10% of their diet.
-However, the inhabitants did not suffer from lack of proteins, as besides cereals, pulses were grown.
+The inhabitants did not suffer from lack of proteins, as besides cereals, pulses were grown.